Divorce

 Bonnie Evie Gifford is the Creative Content Editor and Writer at Happiful.

 Going through a separation or divorce can feel overwhelming.
-Along with legal decisions and practical changes, there’s a huge emotional impact, too.
+Along with legal decisions and practical changes, there’s often a huge emotional impact.
 Whether your separation is amicable or high-conflict, you may find it helpful to have a steady, structured way to move forward with clarity.

-Divorce coaching offers practical and emotional support at any stage of separation.
-A divorce coach can help you navigate the divorce process in the UK with greater understanding and confidence, while keeping your well-being and future goals in focus.
+Divorce coaching offers practical divorce support at any stage of separation.
+A divorce coach can help you navigate the divorce process in the UK with greater clarity and confidence, while keeping your well-being and future goals in focus.

 What is divorce coaching?

 A divorce coach does not provide legal advice, counselling for separation and divorce, couples coaching or relationship coaching.
-Rather, a divorce coach can provide structured guidance to help you think clearly, prepare for and manage difficult conversations, and plan your next steps.
+Rather, they can provide structured guidance to help you think clearly, prepare for and manage difficult conversations, and plan your next steps.

 The term separation coach is sometimes used interchangeably with divorce coaching.
 A separation coach offers support before a divorce is legally underway.
 Many divorce and separation coaches offer support before, during, and after divorce.

-Rather than focusing on repairing a relationship or trying to move forward as a couple, divorce coaching centres on helping you move through change in a way that is constructive and supportive for you.
-This can mean combining emotional support with practical, goal-oriented support to help you through the different steps of the process.
+Rather than focusing on repairing a relationship, divorce coaching centres on helping you navigate change in a constructive way.
+This may combine emotional support with practical, goal-oriented guidance.

 How a divorce coach supports you